Mothers and Whores

 Problemitising the Post-Modern

 In an essay in La Nouvelle Revue Francais, Marie Anne Guerin discusses at what point a story becomes objectified, becomes less an act of self-expression and more a depersonalised narrative.
 In doing so Guerin looks at the difference between films including Titanic and The Mother and the Whore.
 For Guerin these are mere launch-pads for an essay chiefly interested in the Barbet Schroder film, Before and After.
 And yet there is something so disparate about Titanic and Jean Eustache's great work that a discussion of the two films is worth an article in itself, an article that suggests one film is an example of extreme modernism; the other a Baudrillardian post-modernist movie mingling with conventional narrative classicism.
-For wasn't the low-budget The Mother and the Whore"as close to autobiography as one could get" according to Jean Eustache's post New Wave colleague Philippe Garrel?
+For wasn't the low-budget The Mother and the Whore "as close to autobiography as one could get" according to Jean Eustache's post New Wave colleague Philippe Garrel?
 And isn't Titanic a film that rewrites cinema history for the purposes of blockbuster, special effects cinema?
 Where Eustache's film was so autobiographical the person whom the 'whore' was based on, Francoise Lebrun, also played the part.
 Titanic was so fictionalized that a whole village took umbrage over the way one of their local heroes had been traduced.
 A BBC news item shows 20th Century Fox executive Scott Neeson going to the small village of Dalbeattie and apologizing.
 Of course Titanic demanded a villain, and found one in the ship's captain; Eustache demanded a 'truth', and utilized his own life and his own relationship with the Lebrun to make his work of art.

 Thus we notice two very different ethical positions being worked through.
 Titanic takes a very public fact and fictionalises it for the purposes of impersonal narrative; The Mother and the Whore takes a personal detail and fictionalises it for the purposes of self-expressive narrative.
-And while with Titanic the dead captain merely has his reputation questioned whilst his small fame becomes a grand infamy, not only did Eustache cast Lebrun, the person the 'mother' was based on later took her own life.
+And while with Titanic the dead captain merely has his reputation questioned whilst his small fame becomes a grand infamy, not only did Eustache cast Lebrun, the person the 'mother' was based on took her own life shortly after viewing the film.
 James Cameron's film went on to win numerous Oscars, and led its directors to new heights of confidence: as he stood on the podium he boasted about being top of the world.
 Eight years after The Mother and the Whore, Eustache killed himself.
 Where there is perhaps something tragically logical about Eustache taking his own life in a 'radical decision exemplified', to use Garrel's phrase, could there be anything more absurd than Cameron ending his life because of the way he destroyed the reputation of the Titanic's captain?

 One asks this question without frivolity.
 After all, it touches upon key issues of art cinema versus commercial entertainment, and may help us to understand why post-modern assumptions about the collapse of the art-commerce dichotomy don't really hold up.
 What we're talking about here is proximity, proximity to one's art that is simultaneously an amplification of the self (Garrel's comment on Eustache and autobiography) and the consequent risk of negating that very self: in the possibility of taking one's own life in the wake of the art work's completion and exposure.
 In The Savage God, Al Alvarez talks about the ever increasing suicide rate amongst artists - that modernism is almost a movement of suiciding.
 This can be literal: Hemingway, Pavese, Van Gogh, Crane.
 But it can also be life denying for the purposes of the affirmation of art: Cezanne and Proust for example.